chamarasara/cafe-management-backend/README.md

 ## Running the Application

+Please take a copy from .env.sample.
+Create MySQL database and .env file and add database credentials to .env file.
-To run the application using Docker, execute the following command:
+To run the application, execute the following command:

 ```bash
 yarn dev